MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/how-to-complete-the-configuration-questionnaire.md

   - "sv-se"
 ---
 # How to: Complete the Configuration Questionnaire
 You use the setup questionnaire to structure and document a detailed discussion about the customer’s specific needs.
-You also use it to collect setup data from the customer to configure the relevant [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] setup tables, such as the general ledger, inventory, and customers.
+You also use it to collect setup data from the customer to configure the relevant ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> setup tables, such as the general ledger, inventory, and customers.

 > [!NOTE]
 >  You can also create your own setup questionnaire to meet your needs.

 ### To complete the setup questionnaire

-1. In the [!INCLUDE[nav_windows](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_windows_md.md)], select the company for which you want to complete the questionnaire.
+1. In the ADD INCLUDE<!--[!INCLUDE[nav_windows](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_windows_md.md)]-->, select the company for which you want to complete the questionnaire.
 For more information, see [\($ S\_COMPANY How to: Select a Company $\)](../WorkingWithDynamics/-$-s_company-how-to-select-a-company-$-.md).

 2. In the **Search** box, enter **Configuration Questionnaire**, and then choose the related link.